 The website builder is neither your key value proposition nor your unique advantage.
 Since the feature is not yet available and is not part of your core feature set, move this to the "Other Features" section.

 The ability to host and schedule videos, send reminders to attendees, and collect payment in one easy-to-use interface is the reason people will turn to Ditto.
-There are at least five hundred website builders in the market today, but none of them do can compete with Ditto's core features.
+There are at least five hundred website builders in the market today, but none of them can compete with Ditto's core features and value proposition.

 These are the features that allow your customers to monetize their video content.
 These are the features that will get you paid.

 You focus on delighting your audience.
 We'll take care of all the boring stuff.

 This is a great line and should be a section header just below the fold once I scroll past the hero video.

 Nest the features under this headline to quickly and effectively lets your visitors know what the value of your product is and how you are making their life easier.

 After reading this section I understand the feature set but it is not clear if Ditto acts as a consultant or provides a self-service SaaS tool.